Welcome to Portland, Oregon

 Driving culture and considerations

 Speed limits in many parts of Portland are relatively low - 20-25 MPH in many spots.
-Most drivers seem to obey this, but we have our share of street racing a-holes and folks who just don't care.
+Most drivers seem to obey this, but we have our share of street racing assholes and folks who just don't care.
 And to be fair, when traffic is really light, it can be easy to unwittingly drive a bit faster than the limit and not feel like you're being unsafe.

 Speed limits are set low to protect cyclists and pedestrians alike.